newmayor/ACTTwitchControls2/arduinoio/readme.txt

 The easier way of doing this is using the IDE Serial Monitor (in the upper right corner of the IDE) to send messages and receive results.
-Once you start the serial monitor and select 115200 as baud rate, you can you type messages in the upper row and send them via serial port clicking the Send button.
+Once you start the serial monitor and select 115200 as baud rate, you can you type messages in the upper row and send them via serial port clicking the "Send" button.

 A serial message to adioes.pde is typically made up by no more than 3 parts: